jkenlooper/puzzle-massive/_infra/acceptance/README.md

 ./bin/remove-certbot.sh $ENVIRONMENT
 ```

-Destroy the project when it is no longer needed
+Destroy the project when it is no longer needed.
+Or update the
+/acceptance/private.tfvars to not create any of the droplets and then run the
+`./acceptance/terra.sh apply` command.

 ```bash
 ./acceptance/terra.sh destroy